Christian Colleges with Agricultural Programs

 2. Support Economic Development:

 Working in the agricultural industry positively contributes to the economy, promoting rural development and alleviating poverty.
 Want to know something impressive?
-The country’s agricultural sector creates over 22 million jobs and contributes over $1 trillion to the country’s gross domestic product (GDP) each year.
+The U.S. agricultural and food sectors support more than 22 million jobs and contribute roughly $1.5 trillion annually to the nation’s GDP, highlighting the industry’s significant role in the economy.

 3. Promote Environmental Sustainability: